 - 11.1 The way in which the Council plans and manages its finances can have a direct bearing on another of the Council's main resources, i.e. its staff.
-The Council's People Strategy recognises this through its framework for workforce planning, training and development, etc. - 11.2 A key theme of this strategy is contributing to the vision and priorities of the Council, which are largely formulated after consultation with the local community and other stakeholders. - 11.3 These then form the Council's Corporate Plan and are represented in other major strategies such as Housing, Crime and Disorder and I.T.
+The Council's People Strategy recognises this through its framework for workforce planning, training and development, etc. - 11.2 A key theme of this strategy is contributing to the vision and priorities of the Council, which are largely formulated after consultation with the local community and other stakeholders. - 11.3 These then form the Council's Corporate Plan and are represented in other major strategies such as Housing, Crime and Disorder, I.T.
+Sport and Leisure, etc.